 Like most CRPGs (including the rest of the Baldur’s Gate franchise), Baldur’s Gate 3 is extremely character-driven.
 Your custom character (or characters in multiplayer) will be a critical part of the party.
 But, you can also have access to a bunch of NPC companions, which you acquire over the course of your journey.
 Since you can have a maximum of 3 companions at a time, you’ll have to make rather critical decisions.
-That’s why we’ve put together a list of the Best Baldurs Gate 3 Companions in early access from Baldur’s Gate 3 Multiplayer Guide.
+That’s why we’ve put together a list of the Best Baldurs Gate 3 Companions.

 Your party is only 4 large, so it’s critical to avoid getting two characters with the same role.
 Each of these characters have a class and role associated with them; if your custom character handles that role well, then you should shunt that NPC down to 5.